 All applications to the Film & Media Studies Interdisciplinary PhD will be reviewed both by Film & Media Studies faculty and the English department.
 However, if applicants to Film & Media Studies also wish to be considered separately for the PhD in Critical & Cultural Studies, they may do so.
 Applicants should complete an application for both programs.
 The same application materials can be submitted to both.

 These materials must be submitted as part of the application:

-Note: As a Department we value interdisciplinary scholarship, and we have a long tradition of supporting excellent graduate students whose work cuts across our programs and focal areas.
-To facilitate our review of a large number of applications we ask that you select the area that most strongly fits your interests, but we encourage you to identify additional areas of interest in your Statement of Purpose, and we expect most admitted students will work beyond the areas of specialization they select in their application.
+The PhD program values interdisciplinary work, and we have a long tradition of supporting excellent graduate students whose work cuts across programs and focal areas.
+To facilitate our review of a large number of applications we ask that you select one concentration or focal area that most strongly fits your interests, but we encourage you to identify additional areas of interest in your Statement of Purpose.
+We expect most admitted students will work beyond the areas of specialization they select in their application incoursework and research.

 For MFA applicants, your statement of purpose should tell us about yourself and what brought you to this program.
 Why did you choose the University of Pittsburgh's MFA program?
 What do you expect from your time in the program?
 What are your aspirations as a writer?

 In addition to these sorts of questions, MA and PhD applicants should also highlight your sense of direction and some of the field conversations that you might be entering.
 If you have specific faculty members who you wish to work with, you can include them and how you see their work supporting your future research.

 All applicants must submit three letters of recommendation, provided by faculty members or others who can write about your suitability for graduate study in the degree program to which you are applying.
 The online application will ask you to submit contact information, including email addresses, for your recommenders, and the recommenders will be contacted electronically and asked to upload letters of recommendation and complete a short survey.
 Both the survey & the recommendation letter must be submitted.
 Recommendations can requested by applicants prior the submission of the application itself.